justinlocsei/himation/README.md

     "endpoint": null, // The URL for the root Chiton API endpoint "token": null     // The API token used to authenticate Chiton requests },
-  "errors": {
+  "environment": "development", // The name of the application environment "errors": {
     "sentryDsn": null, // The Sentry DSN for reporting errors "track": false     // Whether or not to track errors